CAHLR/OATutor/README.md

 - `problemIndex.js`: Imports all of the `problem[i]` files and stores them in `const problemIndex`.
 The function `nextProblem` is used to determine the next problem to be displayed.

-	Currently `nextProblem` iterates across the problems and chooses the one with the lowest average probability of mastery across all of its knowledge components, but this should be able to be changed to any heuristic in the future.

 - `skillModel.js`: This file contains all the problem to skill mappings.
 The format is as follows:
 ```javascript